-During 1100 UTC, the vertical gradient of potential temperature above 40 km and 300 km from A reverses sign.
-The isentropes exhibit an "S" shape (becoming more vertical) indicative of the overturning of material surface and wave breaking as the wave amplitudes experience tremendous growth.
-This breaking process is followed by a aforementioned void in the wave packet pattern observed in Fig. 8 at 1400 UTC near the middle of the AB segment.
+[31] During 1100 UTC, the vertical gradient of potential temperature above 40 and 300 km from A reverses sign.
+The isentropes exhibit an "S" shape (becoming more vertical) indicative of the overturning of material surfaces and wave breaking, as the wave amplitudes experience tremendous growth.
+This breaking process is followed by the aforementioned void in the wave packet pattern observed in Figure 8 at 1400 UTC near the middle of the AB segment.
 Thereafter, the wave amplitude and prevailing flow speed are significantly reduced.
-At 1800 UTC (Fig. 9), the stratospheric flow speed and maximum vertical velocity is now 105 m/s and 3 m/s, respectively, as compared to 140 m/s and 9 m/s during 0500 UTC (Fig. 8).
+At 1800 UTC (Figure 9), the stratospheric flow speed and maximum vertical velocity is now 105 and 3 m/s, respectively, as compared with 140 and 9 m/s during 0500 UTC (see also Figure 8).

-The right-hand side of Fig. 9 illustrates the flow evolution below 8 km.
-Near-surface wind tends to follow the Eastern Greenland terrain.
-Persistent flow down the terrain slope can have speed of ~20-30 m/s and is accompanied by large vertical velocity perturbations.
-The extended descent in the middle of the AB segment can induce perturbations that penetrate across the tropopause shown in Fig. 9 (left; note the difference in vertical velocity contour intervals).
+[32] The right-hand side of Figure 9 illustrates the flow evolution below 8 km.
+Persistent flow down the Eastern Greenland terrain slope can have speed of $\sim 20-30$ m/s and is accompanied by large vertical velocity perturbations.
+The extended terrain downslope in the middle of the AB segment can induce perturbations that penetrate across the tropopause (left Figure 9; note the difference in vertical velocity contour intervals).
 Because of the prevailing flow down the Greenland slope, the isentropes (as highlighted in green) migrate to the right as time increases.

-Together, Figs. 8 and 9 suggest that the perturbations over Eastern Greenland are associated with orographic gravity waves.
-The wave cross-sectional structure is similar to those predicted by previous numerical studies of gravity wave generated by an isolated mountain ridge [e.g. Xue and Thorpe, 1991; Xue et al., 2000].
-The wave phase tilting left with altitude (toward A) into the wind is consistent with upward and upwind energy propagation of gravity waves (Smith 1979).
-Likewise, the wave nodes are nearly stationary in time (except when wave breaking is occurring).
-Orographic gravity waves require relatively strong low level flow (here, 20-30 m/s) and are strongest over the slopes.
-On the lee slope, orographic gravity waves are particularly pronounced at 1800 UTC (Fig. 9), producing a significant downward bend then upward jump in the isentropes.
-Overall, the pattern of the simulated isentropes is similar to that found when strong down-slope wind storm occurs as a result of amplifying gravity wave activities on the lee slope of a mountain range [e.g., Lilly et al., 1972; Xue et al., 2000].
-In the current case, the waves do not appear to be strong enough to cause isentrope overturning in the lower troposphere.
-Hence, the resulting gravity waves can eventually propagate to the upper levels.
-Down-slope flow at Grand Junction (Colorado) simulated by Xue et al. [2000] and over Antarctica studied by Watanabe et al. [2006] indeed generated orographic gravity waves that reached the stratosphere.
+[33] Together, Figures 8 and 9 suggest that the perturbations over Eastern Greenland are associated with orographic gravity waves.
+The wave cross-sectional structure is similar to those predicted by previous numerical studies of gravity waves generated by an isolated mountain ridge [e.g., Xue and Thorpe, 1991; Xue et al., 2000; Nappo, 2002].
+The wave phase tilting upstream with altitude (toward A) into the wind is consistent with upward and upwind energy propagation of orographic gravity waves [Smith, 1979].
+Likewise, the wave phase patterns are nearly stationary in time (except possibly when wave breaking is occurring).
+Orographic gravity waves require relatively strong lowlevel flow.
+Here it is 20-30 m/s and strongest over the slopes.
+On the lee slope, orographic gravity waves are particularly pronounced at 1700 UTC (Figure 9).
+Overall, the pattern of the simulated isentropes is similar to previous reports on strong downslope wind storms [e.g., Lilly and Zipser, 1972; Xue et al., 2000].
+In the current case, the excited waves do not appear to be strong enough to cause isentrope overturning in the lower troposphere.
+Hence the resulting gravity waves propagate to the upper levels.
+Downslope flow at Grand Junction (Colorado) simulated by Xue et al. [2000] and over Antarctica by Watanabe et al. [2006] indeed generated orographic gravity waves that reached the stratosphere.